Le Corbusier – Monastery of Sainte Marie de la Tourette, Éveux, France

 Le Corbusier, Convent of Sainte Marie de la Tourette, refectory

-The refectory, photo Archigeek CC BY-NC-ND 2.0 via Flickr
+The refectory.
+Photo: Archigeek CC BY-NC-ND 2.0 via Flickr

-How to visit La Tourette
+Visiting La Tourette

 Le Corbusier, Convent of Sainte Marie de la Tourette, concrete parapet detail